What is quantitative easing? What happens during quantitative easing? Read further to know more.

 Quantitative Easing : Asset Purchase

-You may please note that all commercial banks work on the basis of lending.
-It’s the lending which runs and economy too.
+You may please note that all commercial banks work based on lending.
+It’s the lending that runs and economy too.
 What if banks do not have money to lend?

 Cases when lending is affected : Need for Quantitative Easing